litmuschaos/litmus/executor/README.md

 ### Limitations

--   Executor is currently unable to parse more than one configmap.

 -   The name of file which contains data for configmap in experimentCR should be parameters.yml

 -   The configmap is mounted in this default directory: /mnt/

--   Executor is currently unable to parse more than one secret.

 -   The secret is mounted in this default directory: /tmp/